cseanburns/journal-issues/manuscript.md

 even ones that are completely digital or were born digital, continue to publish journal issues.
-This is despite that the journal issue was a device used to bundle journal articles for hard copy printing.
+This is despite the fact that
+the journal issue was a
+device used to bundle journal articles for hard copy printing.
 Printing hard copy journal articles as